-The ability to put surges into your 70.3 pace and to recover from them, is beneficial for all athletes to put in a surge and break up the front pack to lifting your intensity on a short hill climb.
-This workout covers a range of intensities and is great for 70.3 triathletes, road cyclists and XC mountain bikers.
+The ability to put surges into your 70.3 paces and to recover from them, is beneficial for all athletes to put in a surge and break up the front pack to lift their intensity on a short hill climb.
+This workout covers a range of intensities and is great for 70.3 triathletes, road cyclists, and XC mountain bikers.

 The inspiration for this session comes from an article on the Wattie Ink website about Indoor Bike Workouts.
 You can read the article here.
 This session comes from Josh Amberger who often finds himself on the podium at 70.3 events around the world and broke the course record at Ironman Calgary 70.3 when he won there.